Back

 Step 1: Start with what you know on top and bottom of the fraction (numerator and denominator, respectively).

-The train is traveling at a speed of 80 miles per hour, which can be written as \( \dfrac {80\:\text {mi}}{1\:\text {hour}}\)
+The train is traveling at a speed of 80 miles per hour, which can be written as: \( \dfrac {80\:\text {mi}}{1\:\text {hour}}\)

 Step 2: Determine what you want to get in the end (on top and bottom).

-We want to know how fast the train is going in \( \dfrac {\text{m}} {\text{min}}\)
+You want to know how fast the train is going in \( \dfrac {\text{m}} {\text{min}}\)

 Step 3: Determine what conversion factor(s) to use.
 You will need more than one (at least one for the top and one for the bottom).

-We know the following:
+You know the following:

-\(1\; mi = 1609.344\; m\), so we will either use \(\dfrac{1\text{mi}}{1609.344\text{m}} \) or \(\dfrac{1609.344\text{m}}{1\text{mi}}\)
+\(1\; mi = 1609.344\; m\), so either use \(\dfrac{1\text{mi}}{1609.344\text{m}} \) or \(\dfrac{1609.344\text{m}}{1\text{mi}}\)

-\(1\; hour = 60\; min\), so we will either use \(\dfrac{1\text{hour}}{60\text{min}}\) \(\dfrac{60\text{min}}{1\text{hour}}\)
+\(1\; hour = 60\; min\), so either use \(\dfrac{1\text{hour}}{60\text{min}}\) \(\dfrac{60\text{min}}{1\text{hour}}\)

 Step 4: Multiply by 1 in the form of the conversion factor that cancels out the unwanted units.